 3. The long term.

 In a group, a company, an army, a religious order, an institution, a country, etc. (but also in an individual), specific resources need to be dedicated to each of these levels.
-In a grouping, it would be pertinent to assign different individuals or groups of individuals to each of the three aspects of planning.
+In a grouping, assigning different individuals or groups of individuals to each of the three aspects of planning would be pertinent.
 In an individual...

 –Some humans are like insects that we need to tolerate.– El rioplatense tells us, looking into our eyes one by one, like one-eyed people, or cyclopes, and gets up to dance the Troilo/Fiorentino tanda with a blonde Russian woman.